 Golden Retriever common health concerns

 Golden Retrievers have an expected life span of 10 to 13 years, which is pretty much the standard for breeds of this size.
 They are generally a healthy breed, but they are susceptible to a number of ailments.
-Here is a full list of genetic conditions and health disorders that these dogs could suffer from.

 - Hip Dysplasia